-Reference Title Summary Application date of standard Application date for Group and the criteria for using the FVO.
+Reference Title Summary Impact on the Company Application date of standard Application date for Group risk must be presented in OCI.
+The remainder of the change in fair value is presented in profit or loss, unless presentation in OCI of the fair value change in respect of the liability's credit risk would create or enlarge an accounting mismatch in profit or loss.
+All other AASB 139 classification and measurement requirements for financial liabilities have been carried forward into AASB 9, including the embedded derivative separation rules and the criteria for using the FVO.
 The incurred credit loss model in AASB 139 has been replaced with an expected credit loss model in AASB 9.
 The requirements for hedge accounting have been amended to more closely align hedge accounting with risk management, establish a more principle-based approach to hedge accounting and address inconsistencies in the hedge accounting model in AASB 139.
 Based on an initial impact assessment, the new standard is not expected to significantly impact the recognition and measurement of financial instruments.
+The Company holds equity instruments that are not held for trading.
+The Company has elected to carry their investment at fair value with the fair value changes recognised in profit and loss.
+On the adoption of AASB 9, the fair value movement currently in fair value reserves of \$1.217m will be transferred to the opening retained earnings on 1 July 2018.
 AASB 15, and relevant amending standards Revenue from Contracts with Customers AASB 15 replaces all existing revenue requirements in Australian Accounting Standards (AASB 111 Construction Contracts, AASB 118 Revenue, AASB Interpretation 13 Customer Loyalty Programmes, AASB Interpretation 15 Agreements for the Construction of Real Estate, AASB Interpretation 18 Transfers of Assets from Customers and AASB Interpretation 131 Revenue - Barter Transactions Involving Advertising Services) and applies to all revenue arising from contracts with customers, unless the contracts are in the scope of other standards, such as AASB 117 (or AASB 16 Leases, once applied).
-The core principle of AASB 15 is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
-An entity recognises revenue in accordance with the core principle by applying the following steps: Step 1: Identify the contract(s) with a customer Step 3: Determine the transaction price Step 4: Allocate the transaction price to the performance obligations in the contract Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation.
-1 January 2018 1 July 2018 As the company does not generate any revenue at the moment, AASB 15 is not expected to have a significant impact on the financial performance of the company.
-AASB 2014-10 Amendments to Australian Accounting Standards - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture The amendments clarify that a full gain or loss is recognised when a transfer to an associate or joint venture involves a business as defined in AASB 3 Business Combinations .
-Any gain or loss resulting from the sale or contribution of assets that does not constitute a business, however, is recognised only to the extent of unrelated investors' interests in the associate or joint venture. ► AASB 2015-10 defers the mandatory effective date (application date) of AASB 2014-10 so that the amendments are required to be applied for annual reporting periods beginning on or after 1 January 2018 instead of 1 January 2016.
-1 January 2018 1 July 2018 AASB 2016-5 Amendments to Australian Accounting Standards - Classification and Measurement of Share- based Payment Transactions This Standard amends AASB 2 Share-based Payment, clarifying how to account for certain types of share-based payment transactions.
-The amendments provide requirements on the accounting for: The effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments Share-based payment transactions with a net settlement feature for withholding tax obligations A modification to the terms and conditions of a share-based payment that changes the classification of the transaction from cash-settled to equity-settled.
+The core principle of AASB 15 is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which an entity excepts to be entitled in exchange for those goods or services.
+An entity recognises revenue in accordance with the core principle by applying the following steps: Step 1: Identify the contract(s) with a customer Step 3: Determine the transaction price Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation.
+As the company does not generate any revenue at the moment, AASB 15 is not expected to have a significant impact on the financial performance of the company.
+This standard does not apply before 1 January 2018 and the application date for the Company is 1 July 2018.
+The Company has performed an initial impact assessment and concluded that there will be no material impact on the adoption of AASB 15.
 1 January 2018 1 July 2018